What is the relationship between the Musée de l’Homme and the Muséum national d’Histoire naturelle (National Museum of Natural History)?

 What is the Muséum national d’Histoire naturelle?

 The Muséum national d’Histoire naturelle is a cultural, scientific and professional public institution.
-It operates under the dual supervision of the Ministry of Higher Education, Research and Innovation, and the Ministry for the Ecological and Inclusive Transition.
+It operates under the dual supervision of the Ministry of Higher Education, Research and Innovation and the Ministry for the Ecological Transition.

 At the crossroads between earth, life and human sciences, the Museum’s role is carried out through five key missions: conservation and expansion of its collections, research, higher education, expertise and dissemination of scientific knowledge.

 To find out more about the Museum (its history, missions, sites, etc.), visit the “About the Museum” section.

 The Musée de l’Homme is dedicated to understanding Mankind, its history and its future.
 The museum’s wealth and originality lie in its original way of working, designed by its founder Paul Rivet: a place bringing together a library, all of the ethnography, prehistory and anthropology collections dedicated to the human species, as well as a research and teaching mission.

 The Galerie de l’Homme’s museography is organised into a visit circuit with three sections.
 The first section “Who are we?” explains what makes humans unique and diverse: body, thought, language and living together.
 The second highlight “Where do we come from?” enables us to go back to the origins of the species through an investigation that started a little over two centuries ago.
 Finally, “Where are we headed?”: a record of the transformations that mankind and the planet have gone through in the last 10,000 years leads us to question our own choices and those of humanity.

 How can I avoid the cash desk queues?